 Cardinals, Red Sox set to renew October rivalrySt.
-Louis Cardinals manager Mike Matheny tosses a ball during batting practice for Game 1 of baseball's World Series against the Boston Red Sox Tuesday, Oct.
+Louis Cardinals' Lance Lynn looks out of a scoreboard under the Green Monster before batting practice for Game 1 of baseball's World Series against the Boston Red Sox Tuesday, Oct.
 22, 2013, in Boston.
 (AP Photo/David J. Phillip)

 BOSTON (AP) -- David Freese launched a high drive to deep left-center field, watching the whole way until the ball loudly thwacked off the Green Monster.

 ''That's my Wall ball!'' he hooted to St. Louis teammate Matt Holliday.

 Freese enjoyed his first look at century-old Fenway Park, exploring its many quirks Tuesday.
 Michael Wacha, Lance Lynn and a couple more Cardinals squeezed through a door leading to the cramped space behind the famed wall.